-As with any loan, each lender has their own specific eligibility criteria that you must meet.
+As with any loan, each lender has their own eligibility criteria that you must meet.

 There may also be eligibility criteria related to existing debt payments, income level, and credit score.
-A common minimum required credit score is 600, although options are available for borrowers with a lower score than this.
+A common minimum required credit score is 600, although options are available for borrowers with a lower score than this credit limit.

 When comparing your small loan options, remember to take into account: